 Do you allow anyone to take electricity from wiring you own, operate or control?
 If you do, you are operating a ‘private electricity network’.
 This is illegal without permission.
 Most registered or exempt onsellers will also need a network exemption.
 Read on.

 Under the National Electricity Rules (NER), any party that engages in an electricity transmission or distribution activity must either be registered with the Australian Energy Market Operator (AEMO) as a network service provider (NSP) or gain an exemption from the requirement to be a registered NSP from the AER.

 Network Exemption Guideline

-To assist applicants who must seek an exemption, the AER has issued an Electricity NSP Registration Exemption Guideline (Network Exemption Guideline).
+To assist parties that require an exemption, the AER has issued an Electricity NSP Registration Exemption Guideline (Network Exemption Guideline).

 The types of networks covered by the Network Exemption Guideline include situations where electricity supply is incidental to the main purpose of a business, such as networks within caravan parks, apartments, industrial parks and shopping centres.
 It also deals with a wide range of industrial, commercial and primary production situations.
 The AER’s network Guideline sets out the AER’s approach to network exemptions, including a full list of the types of activities which are exempt from the requirement to register as a network service provider.

 A network exemption can relieve you of the requirement to comply with certain technical requirements set out in Chapter 5 of the NER, and the obligation to provide other network users with access on demand to the network.

 As noted earlier, if you also sell energy to customers within a private network, you also require a retailer authorisation or an exemption from the requirement to have a retail authorisation.
 These are also administered by the AER.
 The AER’s Retail exempt selling guideline contains information on retail exemptions, including a full list of the classes of retail exemption available.
 The AER has a common registration process for both types of exemption to make this process a little easier.